sriyansg/SpaceInvader/README.md

 # SpaceInvader
 The simple old arcade game "space invaders" coded on python using the pygame module!

->Controls are simple, LEFT and RIGHT keys move the space-ship.
+>Controls are simple, LEFT and RIGHT keys move the space-ship, SPACE to shoot.

 >Shoot the Aliens before they reach your spaceship!